ejnshtein/aliasrc/readme.md

 - You can still use global aliases, they will be reloaded if you go to some directory in console.
 Create `.aliasrc` in your user root folder (like `~/.aliasrc`) and fill it with key=value aliases.

 To use this script copy code from [.aliasrc.source](.aliasrc.source) file to your `.bashrc` or `.zshrc` file in you system.
 THAT'S IT.

+>NOTE: Don't forget to add blank line at the end of `.aliasrc` file.
+It won't work without it.